redfrogsss/CRS/readme.md

 5. To run the conversational recommender module, follow [CRSLab's readme instruction](https://github.com/redfrogsss/CRSLab) inside the `CRSLab` folder.

 ## Learn More
-This project was built by [Jacky FAN](https://jacky.fan) for the Final Year Project of the Bachelor's Degree in Computing at The Hong Kong Polytechnic University during 2022 and 2023.
+This project was built by [Jacky FAN](https://jacky.fan) for the Final Year Project during 2022 and 2023.

 The following tech is used in this project:
 - [ReactJS](https://react.dev/) - Frontend framework of this project